10 Cars You May Have Forgotten About

 6) Mazda 5 (2006 to 2015)

-It featured dual sliding doors, upright styling, great handling, large windows, and six seats.
-However, unlike the other 3-row vehicles on the market, the 5’s efficient design made it as easy to park as a compact car.
-These smaller-sized vans have been popular in Europe for years but never took off in the US, where there’s a “bigger is better” mentality.
+Unlike most others on this list, the Mazda 5 was produced for two generations.
+Based on the compact Mazda 3 and sharing the same footprint, the 5 was a small minivan.
+It featured dual sliding doors, upright styling, excellent handling, large windows, and six seats.
+However, unlike other 3-row vehicles on the market, the efficient design of the 5 made it as easy to park as a compact car.
+These smaller-sized vans have been popular in Europe for years but have never taken off in the US, where the mentality is often "bigger is better."

 7) Subaru B9 Tribeca (2006 to 2014)